HL7/davinci-ra/input/pagecontent/general-guidance.md

 #### Report Query

-Data Consumer can query the [Risk Adjustment Coding Gap Report] once they are generated.
-For example, Payer acts as Data Consumer can query reports based on search parameters and POST them to the Provider server.
+The Client can query the [Risk Adjustment Coding Gap Report] once they are generated.
+For example, Payer acts as the Server can query reports based on search parameters and POST them to the Provider server.
 See the [Report Query] page for details and guidance.

 #### Remediation

 Once the queried Risk Adjustment Coding Gap MeasureReports have been sent to the intended recipient and filtered to ensure that only germane coding gaps (e.g., HCC gaps) are made available to providers.
 The provider (or a software program acting on behalf of the provider) determines whether the gap is currently valid, and whether the requested encounter data evidence exists to close the gap.
 The provider will be able to use the functionalities specified in this IG to begin remediation process to request for a gap closure, gap invalidation, and/or addition of a net-new coding gap, and submits clinical evaluation evidence to support the request.

 The remediation workflow is supported by using the Task resource.
-Remediation allows the Risk Adjustment Coder to validate evidence and adjudicate coding gap change requests through Task from the Provider，and POST the updated Task to the Payer server and updates the records on the Payer system.
+Remediation allows the Risk Adjustment Coder to validate evidence and adjudicate coding gap change requests through Task from the Provider.
+The updated Task is then posted to the Payer server and the records on the Payer system get updated accordingly.

 See the [Remediation] page for more details and guidance.